 Prior to World War II:

-by many to have taken one of the first Akitas to America.
+attributed by many to have taken one of the first Akitas to America.
 Miss

-Keller, who was blind and deaf, was touring Japan in 1937 studying the physically
+Keller, who was blind and deaf, was touring Japan in 1937 studying the

 When Miss Keller returned to the United States two months later she took

-the original breed survived and continued to perform its intended task; it is
+original breed survived and continued to perform its intended task; it is

-clear that this breed had been superseded in the show ring by the
+clear that this breed had been superseded in the show ring by the larger,

-and it is not the Club's intention to take you down one line of thought or
+it is not the Club's intention to take you down one line of thought or

 another.
 Suffice to say that it is evident from the folklore and writings of